academe/SagePay-Integration/README.md

 * This package will just handle the messages and business logic (e..g validation and structures).
   The HTTP communinications are to be handled in a separate package to wrap this.
   I'm trying to keep these two concerns separate for a number of reasons, least of all testing.
+* 3DSecure is not supported by v1 of the API.
+Although v1 *can* take live payments, I would not recommend doing so until 3DSecure can be used.
+Without it, your liability as a merchant site for passing through fraudulent payments is much higher.

 Current version of API spec is "11-08-2015 (beta)": https://test.sagepay.com/documentation/#shipping-details-object